Glass formation: Structural theories of glass formation

 Among the first structural theories of glass formation was that which was developed by Goldschmidt who stated that glasses of the general formula R_{n}O_{m} will form glasses when the ratio of the ionic radii of the cation to the oxygen is in the range of 0.2 to 0.4.
 When this condition is true the cation tends to be bonded to 4 oxygen atoms and have a tetrahedral coordination.
 As such, Goldschmidt concluded from this that only cations with tetrahedral coordination would form glasses on cooling.
-The conclusion was empirical, and no attempt was made to explain this observation by Goldschmidt.
+The conclusion was empirical, and no attempt was made to explain this observation by Goldschmidt at the time of its initial proposal.

 The ideas of Goldschmidt were extended by Zachariasen who attempted to explain why certain coordination numbers would favor glass formation.
 He noted that silicates which formed glasses rather than recrystallizing after melting and cooling formed network structures consisting of tetrahedra joined at all four corners in a non-periodic non-symmetric manner (unlike crystals which are periodic and symmetrical.
 These networks extend in all three dimensions in a manner such that the average behavior of the glass is identical - the properties of the glass are isotropic.
 Using this as his basis Zachariasen concluded that the ability to form a glass was dependent on the ability to form these networks.
 He then went on to explain the necessary conditions for forming such a network, which he defined as follows: